William Woodville Rockhill: Death

-Appointed Advisor to the President of China, Yuan Shi Kai, in 1914, Rockhill sailed from San Francisco for China via Japan aboard the SS Chiyo Maru.
+Appointed Advisor to the President of China, Yuan Shikai, in 1914, Rockhill sailed from San Francisco for China via Japan aboard the SS Chiyo Maru.
 Afflicted by a severe cold he contracted in San Francisco, he developed pleurisy on the voyage, and had to leave the ship on arrival at Honolulu for treatment.
-Four days later, the pleurisy overcome, the ordeal occasioned him heart failure and he died in hospital on 8 December 1914, aged 60.
+Four days later, the pleurisy overcome, the ordeal occasioned him heart failure and he died in a Honolulu hospital on 8 December 1914, aged 60.
 Rockhill is buried in the East Cemetery in Litchfield, Connecticut.